 Remember that in peak season, awesome suppliers and venues are often booked up 18-24 months in advance and sometimes even longer so if you have particular suppliers that you would like to book you may have to adjust your date around their availability.

 There is a saying that money talks but it seems wedding budgets are the one time nobody wants to talk about money, however it is key to a successful planning journey.
 At the very beginning, decide what you can afford to spend including contributions from family members and as tempting as it is to keep stretching the budget make sure you only book what you can afford.
 If you do overspend in one area, think about what you have left to book and how you can make savings.
 Your budget will to some extent define your style of wedding along with the time of year that you choose.
+When you decide what you really want, sometimes there will be issues that crop up causing issues to your budget, and if it gets to the point that you worry about going over budget, companies like Plenti provide special “wedding loans” to help in these circumstances.
+It can be frustrating when you want your day to be so perfect, but budget causes issues, but think about your ideal day in comparison to your actual budget.
+This is why the planning stage is essential, because it gives you the time to iron out what you want, but also what you think you want, but you don’t really!
 When you get nearer the end of the planning stage – think about what you have left to book such as the wedding limo service like Limo Find and how you can make savings.

 For the brides and brides-to-be in the United States, there are some interesting things to note about tax time in regards to wedding planning.
 While you can’t explicitly write off the wedding as tax-deductible, there are numerous ways to get a tax deduction.
 For instance, if you get married at a museum or historical location, the fee that you pay to use the venue may be considered a deduction and therefore, tax-deductible.
 Some churches charge a ceremony fee which may also be tax-deductible since it could potentially be considered a donation.
 Flowers, gowns, food, and even wedding favours can be donated to homeless shelters, non-profit organisations, and food banks.
 In most scenarios, these charitable groups will likely give you a receipt or donation letter that acts as proof of a charitable contribution.
 In other words, another tax deduction.